🚴 Giro d'Italia Preview & Betting Tips

 Monday (19 May)Rest day

-After the rider's second rest day, they move on to six more stages which will cover a total distance of 965.6 km.
-This phase will see them head into their third country of the tour with stage 14 ending in Nova Gorica (Slovenia) with their third and final rest day on Monday the 26th of May.
+After the rider's second rest day, they proceeded to six more stages, covering a total distance of 965.6 km.
+This phase saw them head into their third country of the tour with stage 14 ending in Nova Gorica (Slovenia) with their third and final rest day on Monday, the 26th of May.

 StageRouteWinner